hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 skos:Concept

+These labels become candidate topic names.
+Datasets provide semantic signals, not single points of truth.

-Meaning vs Correctness
+7.3 Meaning vs Correctness

-“Correct” = stable first hop, not “true.”
+“Correct” in this model ≠ philosophically true.

+It simply means:

+This is the stable first hop for this label in this context.

 The Stack doesn’t define truth.
 It defines where to begin.

 8. User Experience
-Non-technical users
+8.1 Non-technical users
+They get:

 Topic explorer

-Mirrors
+Mirrors (plural, category, context)

-Simple explanation
+Simple “where this topic lives” view

-Chat grounded through DFH
+Chat/search grounded through DFH

 No RDF/SPARQL exposed

-Technical users
+8.2 Technical users
+They get:

-JSON-LD DFH
+JSON-LD DFH descriptor

-SPARQL / GraphQL / REST
+SPARQL / JSON-LD / GraphQL endpoints

 VoID/DCAT metadata

 Federation-ready endpoints

 9. Verification Stack (Future Layer)
+The Verification Stack is a future, complementary layer.

-Truth =
+Truth is decomposed into:

-chronology
+chronology — when (timeline, sequence)

-metadata
+metadata — what (attributes, specs)

-taxonomy
+taxonomy — how (classification)

-provenance

-ontology
+provenance — where from (origin, lineage)

+ontology — what it fundamentally is (deep identity)

 Semantic Stack = the meaning

 Verification Stack = the truth

-Together:
+Together they provide:

 Meaning anchored to verifiable truth

+Transparent provenance

-Eliminates circular claims
+Reduced circular claims

-Makes provenance public

-This creates a global verification schema.
+This aims at a global truth infrastructure.

 10. Universal Knowledge Stack™
 Semantic Stack + Verification Stack = Universal Knowledge Stack™

 meaning + truth